fooplugins/foogallery/README.txt

 * Fix : Image Viewer hover effect none now works as expected
 * Fix : Disable HTML caching for randomly ordered galleries

-= 1.2.20 =

-* New : Force Use Original thumb setting on gallery edit page
-* Fix : PHP warning from thumbnail class since 1.2.19

-= 1.2.19 =

-* New : Gallery output caching!
-Saves database requests improving load time
-* New : Gallery usage column in admin gallery listing
-* New : Better support for animated gifs
-* New : Hover icons retina support
-* New : Uninstall button on settings
-* New : Save thumb dimensions per attachment. (needed in future versions)
-* Fix : Extensions refactor and many issues resolved
-* Fix : Better retina support for all templates
-* Fix : Colorize / Greyscale CSS filters
-* Fix : Even better wpthumb compatibility

-= 1.2.18 =

-* Fix : Handle no settings in retina metabox

-= 1.2.17 =

-* New : Retina support - metabox per gallery and default settings
-* New : Attachment datasources - backend changes for how images are used in a gallery.
-(This will allow for new external sources in the future)
-* New : Caption color settings in Simple portfolio gallery template
-* New : Updated to latest Justified Gallery
-* Fix : Better wpthumb compatibility

-= 1.2.16 =

-* Fix : Yoast SEO Sitemaps fatal error with deleted galleries
-* Fix : Updating pages with deleted galleries throws php warnings

-= 1.2.15 =

-* Fix : Album admin CSS issues in WP 4.6
-* Fix : Masonry layout issues in WP 4.6
-* Fix : Media attachment fields not updating
-* Fix : Better support for IE10
-* New : Thumbnail generation test admin notice and settings

-= 1.2.13 =

-* Fix : Shortcode replacing content in visual editor
-* Fix : Gallery hover effect of None being ignored
-* New : ImageViewer language settings for 'Prev', 'Next' & 'of'
-* New : Setting to use original thumbnails if available

-= 1.2.12 =

-* Fix : Simple Portfolio missing captions fix

-= 1.2.11 =

-* Fix : Simple Portfolio undefined function fix

-= 1.2.10 =

-* New : support for multiple admin JS and CSS assets for gallery templates
-* New : Added setting to choose Caption Description source
-* New : Crop position can be chosen for attachments
-* New : Albums gallery details modal for setting a gallery URL
-* New : Better shortcode preview in editor
-* New : Editor button now supported if multiple editors exist
-* Fix : Better No-Link support for gallery templates
-* Fix : Compatible with Unyson plugin
-* Fix : Compatible with Advanced Custom Fields
-* Fix : Simple Portfolio fixes and tweaks
-* Fix : ImageViewer fixes and better browser compatibility
-* Fix : Changed assets enqueue version to rather use extension version
-* Fix : Album URL fix for permalinks with no trailing slashes

-= 1.2.9 =
-* New : Added Image Viewer gallery template
-* New : Caption support for default template
-* New : Yoast SEO gallery image support!
-* New : Responsive options for Masonry gallery
-* New : change gallery URL slug for albums
-* New : setting to turn off loading animation in default gallery
-* New : French translation
-* Fix : Support for WP 4.4
-* Fix : All templates - moved all jQuery ready events to vanilla JS
-* Fix : Many gallery template tweaks
-* Fix : allow no default to be chosen in settings

-= 1.2.8 =
-* Works now with Polylang translation plugin
-* CSS Updates & enhancements to all gallery templates
-* Password protected galleries now work as expected
-* Ability to hide WYSIWYG editor button
-* Updated WPThumb
-* Multiple bug fixes and improvements

-= 1.2.7 =
-* Bug fixes for 1.2.6 release
-* Added 2 new settings to Justified Gallery template (maxRowHeight + Caption Source)

-= 1.2.6 =
-* CSS load optimizations
-* Updates and tweaks on all built-in gallery templates
-* More robust extension loading
-* More robust upgrades to FooBox PRO
-* Improved copy-to-clipboard
-* Added more hover effects
-* Support for FooVideo

-= 1.2.5 =
-* Fix for extensions being empty
-* Added support for Multi-site
-* Added esc_url to all places where url is rendered
-* Updated to latest Justified Gallery v3.5.4

-= 1.2.4 =
-* Many album template updates, enhancements and fixes
-* Many gallery template tweaks and fixes
-* Sort order settings for galleries and albums
-* Added new Single Thumbnail Gallery template

-= 1.2.1 =
-* Added setting to choose default gallery to copy settings from
-* Fixed bug #45 - gallery fields not showing onload
-* replaced minicolors with spectrum colorpicker
-* Allow gallery fields to have a suffix
-* Added function to render galleries "foogallery_render_gallery( $gallery_id )"

 = 1.2.0 =
 * Added albums extension
 * Added custom CSS metaboxes
 * Updated Nextgen importer
 * Fixed many bugs

-= 1.1.8.2 =
-* Fixed "edit gallery" CSS with WP 4.0

-= 1.1.8.1 =
-* Fixed "insert gallery" CSS with WP 4.0

-= 1.1.8 =
-* Added 2 new gallery templates
-* Added 10+ actions and filters for more customization
-* Countless bug fixes and enhancements

 = 1.1.7 =
 * first version!